-Described as having the best pancakes in Amsterdam (and possibly the world), according to some happy guests reviews on TripAdvisor, The Happy Pig Pancake Shop is a cozy little restaurant and coffee bar located in the historic center of Amsterdam.
+Described as having the best pancakes in Amsterdam (and possibly the world), according to some happy guest reviews on TripAdvisor, The Happy Pig Pancake Shop is a cozy little restaurant and coffee bar located in the historic center of Amsterdam.
 The restaurant space is beautifully decorated but also incredibly tiny, so it is sometimes very difficult to find a seat.

 If you don't mind the wait (or taking your items to go), the menu offers classic Dutch pancakes made with organic ingredients, and a variety of both sweet and salty toppings rolled into the pancakes and sliced.
 The Happy Pig also serves gluten-free pancakes, Belgian waffles, specialty coffee drinks, teas, sodas, milkshakes, and decadent organic ice cream sundaes.

 Tweede Egelantiersdwarsstraat 24

 This pancake house–obviously from the name–isn't Dutch at all.
 However, it does deserve an honorable mention as a favorite pancake house in Amsterdam.
 Japanese Pancake World specializes in the Osaka specialty of okonomiyaki: a pancake made of wheat and yam flour batter with shredded cabbage mixed in, then topped with any number of extras.

 The pancakes are cross-hatched with a Worcestershire-like sauce and Japanese mayonnaise right before serving and are incredibly delicious.
 Beware that the restaurant is often closed for extended periods of time without warning.
 But, if you are able to visit this non-traditional pancake house, it is well worth the wait.